The video shows how Dulles HS trainer "repeatedly" expresses racial vertigo in the classroom - Mag Viral

 – Charles Dupre (@superdupre) February 7, 2020

 The teacher’s name has not yet been published.
-It is not clear whether the trainer is still employed in the district.
+The district added that the coach was on leave during the investigation.

 Copyright © 2020 KTRK-TV.
 All rights reserved.